 No clinically important pharmacokinetic differences between subjects with moderate hepatic impairment and matching healthy subjects were observed.
 No dosage adjustment is necessary for patients with mild to moderate hepatic impairment (Child-Pugh Score A or B).
 The effect of severe hepatic impairment (Child-Pugh Score C) on the pharmacokinetics of dolutegravir has not been studied.
-Therefore, TIVICAY is not recommended for use in patients with severe hepatic impairment [see Clinical Pharmacology (12.3)].
+Therefore, TIVICAY and TIVICAY PD are not recommended for use in patients with severe hepatic impairment [see Clinical Pharmacology (12.3)].